jordan-chou/footnote-generator/README.md

 # Footnote Generator
 Generate [Web Experience Toolkit (WET)](https://wet-boew.github.io/wet-boew/index-en.html) Style footnotes from inputted HTML code that was produced from Word.
 This tool is recommended to be used at the beginning of the HTML coding process.

-This project is regularly updated twice a year when performing critical analysis review for the Department of Finance major reports: Federal Budget, and Economic and Fiscal Update (EFU) or Fall Economic Statement (FES).
+This project is regularly updated twice a year when performing critical analysis review for the Department of Finance's major reports: Federal Budget, and Economic and Fiscal Update (EFU) or Fall Economic Statement (FES).

 ## Features
 * Footnote section